This article originally appeared on VICE Germany

 Alcohol is all fun and games until it's not anymore.
-It's clear that heavy drinking damages your insides—and possibly some relationships and bar stools.
-But much more can be destroyed when people start to become dependent on alcohol—which the NHS estimates in the UK is about 9 percent of men and 4 percent of women.
+It's clear that heavy drinking damages your insides – and possibly some relationships or bar stools to boot.
+But much more can be destroyed when people start to become dependent on alcohol – which the NHS estimates in the UK is about 9 percent of men and 4 percent of women.

 Murat*, 37, from Berlin, is a recovering alcoholic who joined Alcoholics Anonymous (AA) not long ago.
-He used to drink about half a bottle of vodka a day and at one point in his addiction began trying to counter the effects of alcohol with cocaine, Valium, and Tramadol.
-Like many other alcoholics, Murat didn't believe that he was ill, and it took going to an AA meeting for him to realize and confess that he had a problem.
-To the outside world, it might have seemed that he had his life under control—he was already a bar owner by his 20s, and he now also owns a restaurant in Berlin.
+He used to drink about half a bottle of vodka a day, and at one point in his addiction began trying to counter the effects of alcohol with cocaine, Valium and Tramadol.
+Like many other alcoholics, Murat didn't believe that he was ill, and it took going to an AA meeting for him to realise and confess that he had a problem.
+To the outside world, it might have seemed that he had his life under control – he was already a bar owner by his mid-twenties, and he now also owns a restaurant in Berlin.
 But his addiction made him a danger to himself and everyone around him.

-I met with him in a cafe in Berlin's downtown area—he's medium-sized, muscular, and his hair has a gray streak.
+I meet him in a cafe in Berlin's Mitte – he's medium-sized, muscular, his hair has a grey streak.
 He seems confident, but he becomes nervous when he starts talking about drinking.
 He tells me he's only doing the interview for himself, to learn how to be more open about his addiction.

 VICE: What is the worst thing you've done to anyone while you were drunk?

 Murat: I used to get into a lot of fights because I felt strong.
 I cheated on my girlfriends.
 I threatened and insulted people on the street.
 I once beat up a bouncer who didn't let me into a club.
-But the worst thing I've done was hit ex-girlfriends.
-I was violent toward all four women I was with before my current girlfriend.
-I've been with my current girlfriend for four years.
-I have never hit her.
+But the worst thing I've done was hit my ex-girlfriends.
+I was violent towards all four women I was with before my current girlfriend.
+I've been with my current girlfriend for four years, I have never hit her.

 What was the most dangerous time you were intoxicated?

-There was this one time when I was lying in the bath, and I was not only drunk but had also taken Valium and injected cocaine.
-I had a panic attack from that, and I ran naked onto the street.
-The police eventually took me to the hospital.
-Things like that used to happen often—I've jumped out of windows at least six or seven times.
-Luckily, it's never been from so high that it could have ended deadly, but I did manage to fracture my spine.
+There was this one time when I was lying in the bath and I was not only drunk, but had also taken Valium and injected cocaine.
+I had an attack of paranoia from that and I ran naked onto the street.
+The police eventually took me to hospital.
+Things like that used to happen often – I've jumped out of windows at least six or seven times.
+Luckily never from so high that it could have ended deadly, but I did manage to fracture my spine.

 I also caused a car accident once.
-In 2012, my car crashed into a bus and hit another car, too—the driver of the other car fractured his leg.
+In 2012, my car crashed into a bus and hit another car too – the driver of the other car fractured his leg in the ordeal.
 When the police arrived, I ran off.
-I really wanted to get to my dealer, and when they chased me, I jumped into a canal—this was during the winter.
-They dragged me out and brought me to a hospital for hypothermia.
-When the psychologist said he would like to treat me for addiction, I told him he was crazy—I didn't think I was addicted at all.
-I only came to realize I was addicted about eight weeks ago, when I entered Alcoholics Anonymous.
+I really wanted to get to my dealer and when they chased me, I jumped into the Landwehr Canal – this was during Winter.
+They dragged me out of there and brought me to hospital with hypothermia.
+When the psychologist said he would like to treat me for addiction, I told him he was crazy – I didn't think I was addicted at all.
+I only came to realise I was addicted about eight weeks ago, when I entered Alcoholics Anonymous.

 How do you think you became an alcoholic?